-Students who graduate with a STEM degree are eligible to remain in the United States for an additional 17 months on an optional practical training (OPT) STEM extension.
+Students who graduate with a science, technology, engineering and math (STEM) degree are eligible to remain in the United States for an additional 17 months on an optional practical training (OPT) STEM extension.

 You may qualify for an additional 17 months of OPT under the following circumstances:

-Once approved, your designated school official (DSO) will provide you with a new Form I-20 that shows a recommendation for this employment on page three.
+Once approved, your designated school official (DSO) will provide you with a new Form I-20, “Certificate of Eligibility for Nonimmigrant Student Status” that shows a recommendation for this employment on page three.

 If your EAD for OPT expires, you may continue to work for up to 180 days while your 17-month extension is still pending, if you meet the following conditions: